 Declining job offers after acceptance

 In the event a student notifies a career consultant that they have previously accepted an offer and are now considering reneging on that offer to accept another position, the career consultant will share the implications of that action.
-If, after consultation, the student feels that reneging is in his/her best interest, the career consultant will offer proper etiquette on how to professionally and appropriately notify the employer.
+If, after consultation, the student feels that reneging is in their best interest, the career consultant will offer proper etiquette on how to professionally and appropriately notify the employer.

 Exploding offers are prohibited.
 Exploding offers are usually offers made with the expectation that the candidate will accept (or decline) the offer with a week or less to consider.
 Sign-on bonuses should be honored regardless of when a student accepts the offer.
 Remember, you want to build your brand as a fair recruiter, so giving a candidate less than a week hurts your brand and your company's reputation.